codeaffen/phpipam-ansible-modules/README.md

 # phpipam-ansible-modules

+## work in progress

+**This modules are still in development and not for production purpose.
+If we think you can use is in a more productive manner we will inform you.**

 This collections provides modules to manage entities in a [phpIPAM](https://phpipam.net/).
-This is neither a collection of roles nor playbooks.
-It provides modules to write your own roles and/or playbooks.
+This is neighter a collection of roles nor playbooks.
+It provides modules to wrote your own roles and/or playbooks.

 We get a lot of inspiration from [foreman-ansible-modules](https://galaxy.ansible.com/theforeman/foreman) for our modules.